 Every second counts when you’re dealing with emergencies, which is why customers use the Motorola 911 integration to seamlessly pass information directly from their 911 operators into Cartegraph OMS.
 Whether infrastructure has been impacted by a motor vehicle accident or severe weather, the integration allows customers to dispatch crews instantly and eliminates redundant data entry—saving 911 operators thousands of precious minutes per year.

 This Motorola 911 integration with Cartegraph OMS creates requests in OMS through Open Database Connectivity (ODBC) connecting to the customer's 911 database.
 The connection can be set-up at a scheduled interval—such as every five minutes—and the queried data is processed and created into Requests in Cartegraph OMS.
 The fields added to the OMS Request include: Requester, Operator, Client Type, How Received, District, Division, and Customer Status.

-JULIE, Inc. is a “call before you dig” service that helps protect underground utilities and the safety of people working or living near them.
-By integrating JULIE tickets with Cartegraph OMS Tasks, customers save time and increase accuracy by reducing redundant data entry.
+811 is a “call before you dig” service that helps protect underground utilities and the safety of people working or living near them.
+By integrating 811 tickets with Cartegraph OMS Tasks, customers save time and increase accuracy by reducing redundant data entry.

-The JULIE Integration with Cartegraph OMS can be implemented through automation with an extensible markup language (XML) file.
-The integration retrieves JULIE ticket data from an FTP server and converts this information into a Task within Cartegraph OMS.
+The 811 Integration with Cartegraph OMS can be implemented through automation with an extensible markup language (XML) file.
+The integration retrieves 811 ticket data and converts this information into a Task within Cartegraph OMS.
 Ticket data typically includes: Received Date, Ticket Number, Ticket Type, Work Description, and a URL to the ticket’s map.
-In addition, the original JULIE ticket file is attached to the OMS Task record, so the original ticket can be easily referenced.
+In addition, the original 811 ticket file is attached to the OMS Task record, so the original ticket can be easily referenced.